LorenzoPiombini/Database/README.md

 ## Features

-- **Dynamic File Definition**: Easily define file fields dynamically at runtime by specifying field names, types, and initial values.
+- **Dynamic File Definition**: Easily define file dynamically at runtime by specifying field names, types, and initial values, without hard coding each files.
-- **Supports Multiple Data Types**: Supports a variety of data types including integers, long, floats, strings, bytes, and doubles.
+- **Supports Multiple Data Types**: Supports integers, long, floats, strings, bytes, and doubles.
+- **CRUD**: You can easily add, update and delete records form the files.

 ## Get Started

 To get started, you can either clone the repository or download the files directly to your machine.